Harmonica-Men/AstroShop/Agile.md

 #### EPIC 4
 - As a shopper I can be able to view the total of my purchases at any time easily so that I void spending too much.[#6](https://github.com/Harmonica-Men/AstroShop/issues/6)

+#### EPIC 5
+- As a software developer, I want to write unit tests and integration tests for critical functionality, So that I can ensure the reliability and correctness of the application and catch issues early in the development cycle.[#38](https://github.com/Harmonica-Men/AstroShare-Blog/issues/38)
+- As a software developer I want to set up continuous integration (CI) So that I can automate tests and streamline manual testing processes to improve software quality and reduce the time spent on manual checks. [#39](https://github.com/Harmonica-Men/AstroShare-Blog/issues/39)

 [Table Of Contents](#table-of-contents)